 Be careful with the ‘extras’ of fonts and styles – use them economically and only on the most important parts.
-Fun tip too is to print it out, so you can double check if it looks just as good off the screen as it does on.
+Fun tip: print it out, so you can double-check if it looks just as good off the screen as it does on.

 It’s sort of like dating someone.
 You usually only want to only show them your good sides, before you show them your lesser favorable sides.
 While all parts of you are awesome, it’s all about the priming and what you want to present first.

 Putting your most relevant and important experience at the top is your key to getting your foot in the door to an interview.
 While some will tell you that an objective or summary is important, we recommend it is best left out of the resume